 Counter Attack is best summed up as “This is football, just on a table”.
 It is so much better than Subbuteo or any other tabletop football game my boy and I have played.
 I broke my back in 2005 and I can’t run about kicking a ball with my son.
 It is a constant source of disappointment for me but Counter Attack has given us a focus that doesn’t rely on me or my stupid legs to be involved.
 We can play football together, away from the computer, just my son and I while we chat and debate the best move to make.

 I love Counter Attack, I have only played with my wife twice and she said it was OK which, considering I had to make her put her phone down while the penalties were taking place in the final of the Euros as Sancho walked up to the spot, so OK from her is high praise.

-For me, I think if you like football, if you like strategy games, if you like board games, if you ever wanted to manage a team, if you like card drafting or you just like round counters you should own Counter Attack.
+For me, I think if you like football, if you enjoy strategy games, if you like board games, if you ever wanted to manage a team if you think card drafting is fun or if you just appreciate round counters you should own Counter Attack.